Dreamgirls appears in an aspect ratio of approximately 2.35:1 on this Blu-ray Disc. Overall, this became a quality presentation.

 All four areas offer some great material.
 The storyboards are genuinely exhaustive – and exhausting, as flicking through them cramped my hand!
 I think the art department material is the most fun, though, as we get good looks at the album covers and posters created for the flick.

 Dreamgirls provides an inconsistent but often entertaining piece of work.
 Though it sags as it goes, it provides a better than average movie musical and displays enough strengths to make it worthwhile.
-The Blu-ray offers very good picture and audio as well as a compelling roster of supplements.
+The Blu-ray offers largely good picture and audio as well as a compelling roster of supplements.
 I feel pleased with this release.

 To rate this film visit the DVD Review of DREAMGIRLS